TriumphCoding/Adelphia/Design/SourceBook03.md

 ### Carnivore

-One of your ancestors was a practitioner of magic, and made a pact with the spirit of a carnivorous animal. the remnants of that pact remains in you, with your animalistic attitude and appearance.
+One of your ancestors made a pact with the spirit of a carnivorous animal. the remnants of that pact remains in you, with your animalistic attitude and appearance.
 Which animal it was is up to you.
 >Animal Characters can be as animalistic or as humanoid as you prefer.
 Work with your GM to determine what makes the most sense in the setting.

 |Carnivore| HP | STR | MAG | SKL | SPD | LUK | DEF | RES | MOV |